Skip to content

 • Nothing goes directly from quarantined back to start.
 Quarantine is a forensic state - you have to halt, stop, or kill it first, then start from the resulting clean state.

-• running has no direct path to delete. delete refuses while a VM process is alive (Firecracker), so you have to take the workspace through halt, stop, or kill first.
+• running has no direct path to delete.
+Take the workspace through halt, stop, or kill first.

 unknown and stopping are real states the API can report - unknown for unrecognized state files, stopping as the transient between running and a terminal state - but neither sits between user-driven transitions, so they’re omitted above.

 Each state write updates <state-dir>/<runtimeID>/event.json with the latest event and appends the same record to <state-dir>/<runtimeID>/events.json.
-The timeline survives VM runtime exit and is intentionally small: it is a forensic lifecycle record, not a log stream.
+Lifecycle events that do not change workspace state can also append to events.json without replacing event.json; for example, model-paired workspaces record model_worker=attached and model_worker=released markers when a host model runner is attached or released.
+The timeline survives VM runtime exit and is intentionally small: it is a forensic lifecycle and host-side event record, not a log stream.